-Some of these prefixes had mnemonics, and some of these mnemonics are immortalized in popular culture, like PEnnsylvania and BUtterfield. blocks, and by companies to subscribers one by one.
+Some of these prefixes had mnemonics, and some of these mnemonics are immortalized in popular culture, like PEnnsylvania and BUtterfield. their telephone numbers.
+Indeed, most numbers were simply assigned: by NANPA to telephone companies in blocks, and by companies to subscribers one by one.

 So far, this seems like a completely non-trademark registry.
 But capitalism finds a way.
-Businesses gradually realized that some of thes randomly assigned numbers could be used to spell out short phrases using the keypad code in which ABC are on 2, DEF are on 3, and so on.
-For example, in 1982, William Alexander realized that 800-FLOWERS would be a great telephone number for a florist.19 At the time, the corresponding number, 800-356-9377, was assigned to Capitol Warehousing, a transportation company.
+Businesses gradually realized that some of these randomly assigned numbers could be used to spell out short phrases using the keypad code in which ABC are on 2, DEF are on 3, and so on.
+For example, in 1982, William Alexander realized that 800-FLOWERS would be a great telephone number for a florist.
+He time, the corresponding number, 800-356-9377, was assigned to Capitol Warehousing, a transportation company.
 They ran a test by placing ads in the New Orleans area, during which calls for both truck brokerage and flower delivery were directed to the same number.
 It was encouraging enough that they had AT&T transfer the number to a new venture, 800-Flowers, Inc., which is the predecessor in interest of into 1-800-FLOWERS.COM, Inc, which still uses the number and a similarly named website, and has a market capitalization of nearly \$2 billion.

 As this example suggests, the rules that subscribers cannot select and do not own their telephone numbers have weakened considerably.
 Mobile numbers can travel anywhere a user goes.
 Many companies give users a selection of available numbers, and Internet-based telephone services like Google Voice can let users select numbers in many different area codes.
-Numerous services let users select and sign up for specific "vanity" phone numbers that spell something appealling, provided their desired number is available.20 Indeed, thanks to improvements in computerized switching, the FCC now requires telephone companies to cooperate in "number portability" - enabling a subscriber to take a phone number from one location and company to another, as long as it is technically feasible.
+Numerous services let users select and sign up for specific "vanity" phone numbers that spell something appealling, provided their desired number is available.
+Indeed, thanks to improvements in computerized switching, the FCC now requires telephone companies to cooperate in "number portability" - enabling a subscriber to take a phone number from one location and company to another, as long as it is technically feasible.

 But one important limit on holding telephone numbers remains.
-It is illegal to "warehouse," "hoard," or "broker" toll-free numbers.21 A telephone cannot reserve a toll-free number without having a subscriber for whom it is being held, and a subscriber cannot reserve more tollfree numbers than it intends to use, or acquire a toll-free number for the purposes of selling it.
+It is illegal to "warehouse," "hoard," or "broker" toll-free numbers.21 A telephone cannot reserve a toll-free number without having a subscriber for whom it is being held, and a subscriber cannot reserve more toll-free numbers than it intends to use, or acquire a toll-free number for the purposes of selling it.
 These rules should be familiar; toll-free numbers, like trademarks and callsigns, cannot be registered without an intent to use.
 The point of these rules is to prevent speculation, reduce the technical burden of database entries for unused numbers, and ensure that if no one else is actually using 800-599-5426 to provide a toll-free service, it remains available for Kwyjibo Electronics.

 For the most part, the FCC, NANPA, and telephone companies do not try to implement any substantive policies when reviewing requests for telephone numbers.
 There are many technical limitations, having to do with service areas, available number blocks, and reserving certain number combinations (e.g. no number can start with 911, which is reserved for emergency services, or 411, which is reserved for directory services).
 But there are no other policies embedded in registry rules.
-One reason is that because most numbers are treated as opaque strings of digits and because any given string of digits maps to many different letters (e.g. 387-8459 could be either FUR-UGLY or DUSTILY), there
+One reason is that because most numbers are treated as opaque strings